 Abigail Goben joined the University of Illinois-Chicago Health Sciences Library in December 2010.
 Her primary liaison responsibilities are to the College of Dentistry and the Institute for Juvenile Research.

 As an Information Services Librarian I provide reference and research support to health sciences faculty and students though a variety of in person and online venues, including classroom instruction and individual consultations.
-I am also currently participating in intiatives to faciliate management, preservation and expanded use of research data as these areas grow in relevance to our research community.
-As the liaison to the College of Dentistry, I hold office hours at the College to answer student and faculty questions and co-teach the Evidence Based Practice course for the first year students.
+I am also currently participating in initiatives to facilitate management, preservation and expanded use of research data as these areas grow in relevance to our research community.
+As the liaison to the College of Dentistry, I co-teach the Evidence Based Practice courses for the pre-doctoral and advanced standing dental degrees.

-Currently I serve as Chair for the Education Committee of the Library Information Technology Assocation, which is a division of the American Library Association.
+Most recently, I served as Chair for the Education Committee of the Library Information Technology Assocation, which is a division of the American Library Association.
 Further I am a member of the Association for College and Research Libraries; the Association for Information Science and Technology, the Midwest Chapter of the Medical Library Association; the American Dental Education Association; the Library Society of the World; and the Code4Lib National, Midwest, and Chicago communities.

 At UIC I am a member of the